 Especially when performance marketing is moving to a cross-device environment, it’s no more about collecting clicks and impressions from the same device.
 It’s about collection of data points across different devices.

 Now the next part is using the right channels, because there are some channels which are incentivized to do fraud.
 You should weed them off, and the only way to weed them off is figuring out channels that drive incrementality, and that goes back to finding the right vendor who can actually work with multi-touch models.

 Now the modeling itself is another important aspect to multi-touch attribution, to figure out which is the right model that you need to use to make sure that you’re incentivizing the channels which drive your incremental KPIs - that can be installs, that can be revenue, that can be transactions, whatever you are actually looking at.

-Note: Common weighted modeling options include the U-shaped model, the W-shaped model, the time delay model and the linear model.
+Note: Common weighted modeling options include the U-shaped model, the W-shaped model, the time delay model, full path model and the linear model.
 Some companies also elect to go with custom models depending on need.
 Check out this post from Bizible or this post from Adjust for more information on these different options.

 So I would just want to end this session by calling out these four key important things that a marketer needs to look at, 2019 and beyond, because performance advertising is moving multi-channel, and working on single-touch attribution does not solve for all use cases.

 Be sure to reach out today to schedule a chat with us on how multi-touch attribution can boost your campaigns and what you need to get started.